Quickly create your Colorado Health Care Directive and Living Will

 All the forms you need to create a personal estate plan

-Create your health care directive & living will in under an hour.
+Create your living will in under an hour

-Decide who will be your health care agent/proxy and which medical treatments you would request or refuse.
+Decide who will be your health care agent/proxy, which treatments you would request or refuse and release your records

-Print and sign your document according to the instructions.
-Give a copy to your doctors and agent/proxy.
+Print and sign your document according to instructions.
+Give copies to your doctors and agent/proxy

-Make decisions about your medical treatment.
+Make decisions about your medical treatment

 The types of treatments you need to make decisions about include artificial hydration, artificial nutrition, breathing tubes, CPR, and other procedures that only serve to prolong natural death.
 These health care decisions can be difficult to make in advance.
 If you have any trouble with your choices, it may be helpful to discuss them with your loved ones and a trusted doctor.

-Choose your health care agent.
+Choose your health care agent

 Under the Colorado Patient Autonomy Act, you may name someone to make medical decisions for you in the event that you become incapacitated and unable to make them for yourself.
-This person is often referred to as your health care agent, and their duty is to carry out the terms of your health care directive and living will.
+This person is often referred to as your health care agent, and their duty is to carry out the terms of your living will.
 You can name your health care agent through a legal document called a medical durable power of attorney.
 This is another type of advance directive.

 When selecting a health care agent, it’s a good idea to choose someone who understands your medical preferences and personal views.

-Sign your health care directive and living will.
+Sign your living will

 The following people may not act as witnesses or sign your name on your behalf: